carbon-language/carbon-lang/flang/documentation/Calls.md

 that are not always successfully forwarded across implicit interfaces, sometimes leading to crashes when they turn out to be needed.

-F18 will use descriptors in most cases to pass procedures as arguments, but also maintain a pool of trampolines in its runtime support library to implement calls to routines that need to support an implicit interface.
+F18 will manage a pool of trampolines in its runtime support library that can be used to pass internal procedures as actual arguments to targets that might be called with an implicit interface, so that a bare code address is used to represent the actual argument.
+But targets that can only be called with an explicit interface have the option of using a "fat pointer" (or additional argument) to represent a dummy procedure so as to avoid the overhead of constructing and reclaiming a trampoline.

 ### Naming

 External subroutines and functions (R503) and `ENTRY` points (R1541) with `BIND(C)` (R808) have linker-visible names that are either explicitly specified in the program or determined by straightforward rules.
 The names of other external procedures that might be called via an implicit interface should respect the conventions of the target architecture for legacy Fortran '77 programs; this is typically something like `foo_`.

-In other cases, however, we have no constraints on external naming (other than extreme length and maybe good taste), and some additional requirements and goals.
+In other cases, however, we have fewer constraints on external naming, as well as some additional requirements and goals.

 Module procedures need to be distinguished by the name of their module and (when they have one) the submodule where their interface was